mongodb/specifications/source/transactions/tests/README.rst

 TODO:
 - test findAndModify once SERVER-33559 is done
+- test that stmtId is incremented after any failed write or read
 - why does writeConcern "majority" prevent races where writeConcern {w: 3} does not, for a 3-node set?
 Does "majority" prevent races with secondary snapshot reads too, given that not all nodes must replicate the data before we start